FelipeParreira/BooksAPI/README.md

   4. In a new terminal tab, run `npm start`;
   5. You can test the API with Postman (the defaut port is `3000`);
   6. Have fun!

+  ** After running the app, the tests can be run with the command `npm test`.